 Film Colorist Training

 Are you intrigued by the color grading process?
 Do you have a knack for color?
 Do you love watching movies and thinking about the colorist’s job?
-Well, now you can take control of your own destiny by becoming a film colorist.
+Now, you can take control of your destiny by becoming a film colorist.

 In addition to the training videos themselves, we’ve also included PDF versions of all of the written tutorials so that you have something to reference while watching the videos if necessary.